vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/errors.md

 To obtain additional information for the exceptions you use the <code>PowaTagServiceException.Errors</code> to retrieve a list of <code>ServiceException</code> that can be interrogated:

+	try
+	{
+		// do something that throws exception
+	}
+	catch (PowaTagServiceException ex)
+	{
-	List<ServiceError> errorList = ((PowaTagServiceException) exception).getErrors();
+		List<ServiceError> errorList = ex.Errors;
-	for (ServiceError serviceError: errorList) {
+		foreach (ServiceError serviceError in errorList)
+		{
-		// A code uniquely identifying the error condition.
+			// Optional code uniquely identifying the error condition. int errrorCode = serviceError.Code;
-		Integer errrorCode = serviceError.getCode();

-		// The action to be taken as a result of this error.
+			// Optional action to be taken as a result of this error.
-		String action = serviceError.getAction();
+			String action = serviceError.Action;

 			// Optional error message for the application developer.
 Should not be displayed to the user.
-		String devMsg =  serviceError.getDeveloperMessage();
+			String devMsg = serviceError.DeveloperMessage;

 			// Optional localized error message that may be displayed to the user.
-		String userMsg = serviceError.getUserMessage();
+			String userMsg = serviceError.UserMessage;

-		// An optional URL containing more information about the error.
+			// Optional URL containing more information about the error.
-		URI moreInfoUrl = serviceError. getMoreInfoUrl ();
+			String moreInfoUrl = serviceError.MoreInfoUrl;

-		// Error debugging information.
+			// Optional error debugging information.
-		String debugInfo = serviceError. getDebugInfo ();
+			String debugInfo = serviceError.DebugInfo;

-		// A Map<String,String> of additional error fields.
+			// Optional additional error information.
-		Map<String,String> additionalFields = serviceError. getAdditionalFields ();
+			Dictionary<String, String> additionalFields = serviceError.AdditionalFields;
+		}
 	}

 <br />

 **[PowaTagServiceValidationException]({{site.baseurl}}/tag-mobile-sdks/0.9.6-javadoc/windows_phone/class_powa_tag_1_1_windows_phone_1_1_sdk_1_1_powa_tag_service_validation_exception.html)**<br />
 Indicates a validation issue with a request sent to a service.